• Skip to main content

 This is such a delicious way to eat veggies!
 Riced cauliflower is the base for a packed stir fry with peas, corn, peppers, and onions.
 The seasonings are on point, and I always add a dash of soy sauce for even more flavor.

-Make it a complete meal: Add frozen broccoli and edamame (found in the Trader Joe’s prepared food section) while the Riced Cauliflower Stir Fry cooking.
-If you want more carbs, mix it with rice or quinoa.
+Make it a complete meal: Add frozen broccoli and edamame (found in the Trader Joe’s prepared food section) or some scrambled eggs for extra protein.
+If you want more carbs, mix it with brown rice or quinoa.

 And that’s a wrap!
 What are some of your favorite Trader Joe’s products?
 I’d love to hear in the comments.